dhanys24/for-study/README.md

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation <a name="projectmotivation"></a>
-For this project I use data from stackoverflow anual reports year 2016-2019.
+For this project I use data from stackoverflow annual reports year 2016-2019.
 Link here : https://insights.stackoverflow.com/survey.

 This project is made to answer these 3 questions :